 A tax code that is competitive and neutral promotes sustainable economic growth and investment while raising sufficient revenue for government priorities.

 There are many factors unrelated to taxes which affect a country’s economic performance.
 Nevertheless, taxes play an important role in the health of a country’s economy.

-For the third year in a row, France has the least competitive tax system in the OECD.
+For the fifth year in a row, France has the least competitive tax system in the OECD.
 It has one of the highest corporate income tax rates in the OECD (34.4 percent), high property taxes, an annual net wealth tax, a financial transaction tax, and an estate tax.
 France also has high, progressive, individual income taxes that apply to both dividend and capital gains income.